RedddFoxxyy/Pomolin/README.md

 1. Download the `.msi` or `.exe` file.
 2. Run the installer and follow the on-screen instructions.

+> NOTE: For windows arm64 for jar file use java21!
+Also on windows you will file the app in C:
+> \ProgramFiles\Pomolin\

 ### macOS

 1. Download the `.dmg` or `.pkg` file.
 2. Open the file and drag the `Pomolin.app` to your `Applications` folder.

+> NOTE: The app has not been tested for MacOS yet.
+You can help me test for MACOS.

 ### Linux